david-dick/time-zone-olson/README.md

 This method takes the same arguments as `localtime` but returns the appropriate offset from GMT in minutes.
 This can to used as a `offset` parameter to a subsequent call to Time::Zone::Olson.

+## abbr

+This method takes the same arguments as `localtime` but returns the appropriate abbreviation for the timezone such as AEST or AEDT.
+This is the same result as from a `date +%Z` command.

 ## local\_time

 This method has the same signature as the 64 bit version of the `localtime` function.
 That is, it accepts up to a 64 bit signed integer as the sole argument and returns the `(seconds, minutes, hours, day, month, year, wday, yday, isdst)` definition for the time zone for the object.
 The time zone used to calculate the local time may be specified as a parameter to the ["new"](#new) method or via the ["timezone"](#timezone) method.